knarkzel/raise/README.md

 # raise

 Run or raise implemented for Hyprland.
-It will raise window if it exists, or cycle to next window if current window is of same class.
+It will raise window if it exists, or cycle to next window if current window matches class to focus.
 Otherwise it will launch new window.

 ```
 $ raise
 Usage: raise -c <class> -e <launch>

-Raise window if it exists, otherwise create new instance.
+Raise window if it exists, otherwise launch new window.

 Options:
   -c, --class       class to focus